Shikamaru Nara: In Naruto

 Shikamaru's first major appearance in the series is during the Chunin Exams; held twice a year, Genin take part in them to advance their ranks.
 He is part of Team 10 alongside Choji Akimichi and Ino Yamanaka.
 He is a highly unenthusiastic person, and he attempts to go through life with minimum effort.
 Contrary to his lazy tendencies, Shikamaru is extremely intelligent; his teacher, Asuma Sarutobi, determined that Shikamaru's IQ was over 200.
 Shikamaru's abilities are based on the Shadow Imitation Technique (影真似の術, Kagemane no Jutsu), the signature technique of his clan, with which he merges his shadow with an opponent's shadow, making them immobilized and forced to mimic Shikamaru's movements.
 As the series progresses, Shikamaru becomes able to manipulate his shadow in new ways.
 By Part II of the series, Shikamaru is capable of utilizing multiple shadow-based techniques at once and can lift his shadow from the ground in order to interact with physical objects; for instance, he can pierce enemies with the shadow tendrils or use them to throw weapons.

-Shikamaru approaches the exams with a sense of apathy; when he battles the Sunagakure ninja Temari, he defeats her but forfeits his match to her, due to his chakra being low.
-Despite this loss, he is the only ninja among his peers to be promoted to the rank of Chunin, as the overseers of the exams were impressed by the insight and intelligence he demonstrated against Temari.
-As a Chunin, Shikamaru is appointed the leader of a team to prevent Sasuke Uchiha from defecting to the village of Otogakure.
-Although Shikamaru's team manages to defeat the Otogakure ninja barring their way, Sasuke manages to escape.
+Shikamaru approaches the exams with a sense of apathy.
+When he battles Temari, a shinobi from the Village Hidden in the Sand or Sunagakure, he defeats her but forfeits his match to her, due to his chakra being low.
+Despite this loss, he is the only ninja among his peers to be promoted to the rank of Chunin, as Tsunade, the fifth Hokage, was impressed by the insight and intelligence he demonstrated during Orochimaru's invasion of the Leaf village.
+As a Chunin, Shikamaru is appointed the leader of a team to prevent Sasuke Uchiha from defecting to the Village of Otogakure or the Hidden Sound Village.
+Although Shikamaru's team manages to defeat the Sound ninjas barring their way, Sasuke manages to escape.